 Vanguard

-Vanguard is structurally unique: the firm is owned by its funds, which means the funds' shareholders (you, when you own a Vanguard fund) are the firm's owners.
-This eliminates the conflict-of-interest gap between fund firm and investor that exists at every other major broker.
-The expense ratios on VTI, VTSAX, VTI's foreign equivalents, and the bond fund lineup are the lowest in the industry.
-The trade-off vs Fidelity is a less polished UX and weaker cash management features.
+Vanguard is the only major US broker structurally owned by its own funds, which means the funds' shareholders (you, when you own VTI or VTSAX) are the firm's owners.
+That eliminates the conflict-of-interest gap between fund firm and investor that exists at every other broker.
+The expense ratios on VTI, VTSAX, the bond fund lineup, and the foreign-equity lineup are the lowest in the category.

 Strengths